Indira Gandhi: Rule by decree

-Rise of Sanjay
+Rise of Sanjay Gandhi

-The Emergency saw the entry of Gandhi's younger son, Sanjay Gandhi, into Indian politics.
+During the emergency Gandhi's younger son, Sanjay Gandhi, entered into Indian politics.
 He wielded tremendous power during the emergency without holding any government office.
 According to Mark Tully, "His inexperience did not stop him from using the Draconian powers his mother, Indira Gandhi, had taken to terrorise the administration, setting up what was in effect a police state."

-It was said that during the Emergency he virtually ran India along with his friends, especially Bansi Lal.
-It was also quipped that Sanjay Gandhi had total control over his mother and that the government was run by the PMH (Prime Minister House) rather than the PMO (Prime Minister Office).
+It was said that during the emergency Sanjay virtually ran India along with his friends, especially Bansi Lal.
+It was also quipped that Sanjay had total control over his mother and that the government was run by the PMH (Prime Minister House) rather than the PMO (Prime Minister Office).

-1977 election and opposition years
+Opposition leader (1977–1980)

-In 1977, after extending the state of emergency twice, Gandhi called elections to give the electorate a chance to vindicate her rule.
+In 1977, after extending the state of emergency twice, Indira Gandhi called elections to give the electorate a chance to vindicate her rule.
 She may have grossly misjudged her popularity by reading what the heavily censored press wrote about her.
 She was opposed by the Janata alliance of Opposition parties.
 The alliance was made up of Bharatiya Jana Sangh, Congress (O), The Socialist parties, and Charan Singh's Bharatiya Kranti Dal representing northern peasants and farmers.
 The Janata alliance, with Jai Prakash Narayan as its spiritual guide, claimed the elections were the last chance for India to choose between "democracy and dictatorship".
-The Congress Party split during the election campaign of 1977: veteran Gandhi supporters like Jagjivan Ram, Hemvati Nandan Bahuguna and Nandini Satpathy were compelled to part ways and form a new political entity, the CFD (Congress for Democracy), due primarily to intra-party politicking and the circumstances created by Sanjay Gandhi.
-The prevailing rumour was that he intended to dislodge Gandhi, and the trio stood to prevent that.
-Gandhi's Congress party was soundly crushed in the elections.
+The Congress Party split during the election campaign of 1977; veteran Gandhi supporters like Jagjivan Ram, Hemvati Nandan Bahuguna, and Nandini Satpathy were compelled to part ways and form a new political entity, the CFD (Congress for Democracy) due primarily to intra-party politicking and the circumstances created by Sanjay Gandhi.
+The prevailing rumour was that he intended to dislodge Indira Gandhi, and the trio stood to prevent that.
+The Gandhi's Congress party was soundly crushed in the elections.
 The Janata Party's democracy or dictatorship claim seemed to resonate with the public.
-Gandhi and Sanjay Gandhi lost their seats, and Congress was reduced to 153 seats (compared with 350 in the previous Lok Sabha), 92 of which were in the South.
+Indira Gandhi and Sanjay Gandhi lost their seats, and Congress was reduced to 153 seats (compared with 350 in the previous Lok Sabha), 92 of which were in the South.
 The Janata alliance, under the leadership of Morarji Desai, came to power after the State of Emergency was lifted.
 The alliance parties later merged to form the Janata Party under the guidance of Gandhian leader, Jayaprakash Narayan.
-The other leaders of the Janata Party were Charan Singh, Raj Narain, George Fernandes and Atal Bihari Vajpayee.
+The other leaders of the Janata Party were Charan Singh, Raj Narain, George Fernandes, and Atal Bihari Vajpayee.

+After the humiliating defeat in the election, the king of Nepal, through an intermediatory offered to move her and her family to Nepal.
+She refused to shift herself, but was open to move her two sons Sanjay Gandhi and Rajiv Gandhi.
+However, after consulting with Kao, she declined the offer altogether keeping in view of her future political career.